Zuhair-CS/kasparro-ai-agentic-content-generation-system-zuhair-ahmad/docs/documentation.md

 └── comparison_page.json

-These JSON files represent the final machine-readable content pages produced by the system.
+Each file is a machine-readable JSON representation of a generated content page.

 7.6 Notes